 Today is the start of a challenge.
 My husband, Robert, said, "I bet in two weeks you can be TWO TIMES as good at playing the guitar as you are now," and then proceeded to explain how he would support me in any way I needed to help make that possible.
-Doubling my guitar know-how and skill-set in two weeks is not going to be easy with eight months under my belt, but it is possible IF I try...
-I'm sure he's right!
+Doubling my guitar know-how and skill-set in two weeks is not going to be an easy feat with eight months already under my belt, but it is possible IF I try... of that, I am sure he's right.

 I realized this recently: PROGRESS IS THE POINT.
 I remember feeling so down and listless because I didn't understand the ache in my bones that called me to music.
 I didn't understand, so I fought it... and the schism that fight created hurt my soul.